29 May Think Smart Not Hard

 This is how you’ll succeed as an Amazon seller in 2019.

-Any Amazon guru worth their salt could point you to another app or another solution to cure all your Amazon woes.
+All Amazon gurus always think smart not hard worth their salt could point you to another app or another solution to cure all your Amazon woes.
 But the reality is that as long as you follow these five key guidelines that I outlined above, you will find success on Amazon–and beyond!

 The path isn’t always easy, but it is fun.